DarienLibrary/website_content/content/_finished/tax-help/tax-help.md

 <div class="col-md-6">

 ### Appointments
 You may start making your scanning appointments now.
-The first appointments will be on January 29th.
+The first appointments will be on January 24th.

 * Fridays from 9 a.m. to 1 p.m.
 * Saturdays from 1 to 5 p.m.
 <br />

-### Schedule Your Appointment
-Call the Reference Desk at [203-669-5236](tel:2036695236 "Call the Reference Desk").

-These appointments are for those who need help filling out an online form.
-You will need to bring all your <a href="#docs">tax-related documents</a> with you.

-[View directions](http://dar.to/2vLm4Ty "View directions") to Darien Library at 1441 Post Road.
 </div>
 </div>
 <hr /> -->